armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

 title: Targets Config
 weight: 3
 description: >
   Declare your deployment targets: account, namespace, and strategy to use.
-Configure dependsOn and beforeDeployment constraints to pause for a set amount of time or to require manual approval.
+Configure target constraints such as dependsOn, beforeDeployment, and afterDeployment with pause, webhoook, an analysis conditions.
 ---